0-9

 GDPR or General Data Protection Regulation is a set of data-protection laws passed by the European Union imposed on Shopify Stores and other e-commerce merchants anywhere in the world as long as they’re targeting customers within the EU.

-Generative Engine Optimization (GEO):
+Generative Engine Optimization:

-GEO or Generative Engine Optimization like Answer Engine Optimization (AEO), Artificial Intelligence Optimization (AIO) and Large Language Model Optimization (LLMO) is an offshoot of SEO that involves optimizing a brand’s content so that it is discoverable, extractable, and cited by AI Answer Engines such as ChatGPT, Gemini, Grok, Claude, CoPilot and Perplexity or in Google and Bing’s AI Overviews instead of just traditional search engines.
+is an offshoot of SEO that involves optimizing a brand’s content so that it is discoverable, extractable, and cited by AI Answer Engines such as Open AI’s ChatGPT, Google Gemini and AI Mode, Grok, Claude, CoPilot and Perplexity or in Google and Bing’s AI Overviews instead of just traditional search engines.
 For Shopify Retailers and e-commerce brands, GEO has quickly become an essential online visibility maintenance tactic.

 H